9 Superior Tips For Resin Art Beginners

 • Can Be Buffed And Shined More Easily

-Polyurethane Resin is similar to polyester resin as it dries extremely hard with even fewer curing issues.
-It however is moisture sensitive.
-Climate as well as using too much liquid dye could jeopardize your projects.
-Be sure to use colorant designed for this type of resin.
+Polyurethane Resin is similar to polyester resin in that it dries extremely hard with even fewer curing issues.
+However, it is moisture sensitive.
+Climate and using too much liquid dye could jeopardize your projects.
+Be sure to use a colorant designed for this type of resin.

 • Dries Hard With Fewer Curing Issues